solearn-tech/SoLearn/PROGRESS_REPORT.md

 The SoLearn project development is progressing well, with the core functional framework largely established.
 The frontend user interface is attractive and feature-rich, while the backend API structure is clear and has good extensibility.
 The biggest challenges are in blockchain integration and reward system implementation, which the team is actively addressing.

 The next phase will focus on completing the reward system loop, optimizing user experience, and beginning community feature development.
 We are confident in delivering the first usable version of the product within the planned timeframe.

+# Project Progress Report - Code Cleanup and Internationalization

+## Completed Tasks

+### 1. Code Cleanup
+- Removed Chinese comments from source code files
+- Replaced placeholder comments with meaningful English documentation
+- Improved code readability with better structured comments
+- Ensured consistent coding style across components

+### 2. Directory Structure Reorganization
+- Verified and documented the project structure in README.md
+- Added detailed descriptions of each directory's purpose
+- Ensured logical organization of code components

+### 3. Internationalization Support
+- Created and improved internationalization scripts:
+  - `detect_chinese.sh`: New script to scan for Chinese characters in the codebase
+  - `replace_chinese.sh`: Enhanced with better documentation
+  - `deep_replace_chinese.sh`: Improved with clearer comments
+- Added internationalization section to README.md
+- Ensured all user-facing content is in English

+### 4. Documentation Updates
+- Enhanced README.md with more detailed project structure information
+- Added internationalization documentation
+- Improved code comments for better developer understanding
+- Ensured all documentation follows consistent formatting

+## Next Steps

+1. Continue monitoring for any remaining non-English content
+2. Implement proper i18n framework for future multi-language support
+3. Add automated tests for internationalization compliance
+4. Create contribution guidelines for maintaining language consistency

+## Summary

+The project has been successfully cleaned up and internationalized.
+All Chinese content has been either removed or properly documented where necessary for reference purposes.
+The codebase now follows consistent English-only standards, making it more accessible to international developers and contributors.